himslm01/himslm01.github.io/blog/2025/11/22/pihole-lxc-Debian-Trixi/index.md

   [✓] New password set
 ```

-Still on the console command-line using the `pihole -g` command to update the databases of hosts to block.
+Still on the console command-line, use the `pihole -g` command to update the databases of hosts to block.

 ```console
 root@pihole:~# pihole -g